-Coaching expert Jim Knight will lead an interactive discussion about why and how coaches’ work with teachers should address student engagement.
+Coaching expert Jim Knight of the Kansas Coaching Project led an interactive discussion about why and how coaches’ work with teachers should address student engagement.
 Students who are engaged are more likely to come to class, learn, and ultimately stay in school.

-The webinar will cover how to measure and improve three types of student engagement (behavioral, cognitive, and emotional) as part of an effective coaching cycle.
+This webinar covered how to measure and improve three types of student engagement (behavioral, cognitive, and emotional) as part of an effective coaching cycle.

-This webinar is based on Jim Knight’s article, “Students on the margins,” from the December issue of The Learning Professional.
-Come ready to share your questions and insights.
+This webinar was based on Jim Knight’s article, “Students on the margins,” from the December issue of The Learning Professional.

 - Understand why student engagement matters;